 What is Population: ONE?

 Population: ONE is one of the best VR games for the Meta Quest 2 and PC VR headsets.
 It launched alongside the Quest 2 in October 2020.
 Population: ONE is a battle royale multiplayer game, similar to Fortnite or PUBG.

 In the game, you drop into a large map.
 Your job is to eliminate other players while running around hunting for guns, ammo, and gear to help you out.
 A death wall encloses the game every few minutes until there is only one winner.

-In the default game mode, there are six teams of three that play on the same map at one time.
+In the default game mode, six teams of three play on the same map at one time.
 You can strategize and work with your team to stay alive and eliminate others.
-If you die, you can also be revived by your team for a second chance at life.
+If you die, your team can also revive you for a second chance at life.

 This description only scratches the surface of the game.
 There are plenty of Population: ONE tips to pick up on and the game has a ton of nuances.